-Let us consider the four sentences in text (28), we notice that a rhetorical relation of Result is signalled between sentences [1] and [2] based on the occurrence of the DM "and "and" at the head of sentence [2].
+Let us consider the four sentences in text (28), we notice that a rhetorical relation of Result is signalled between sentences [1] and [2] based on the occurrence of the DM "مما أدى" at the head of sentence [2].
 Since sentence [1] is the nucleus of this relation, it is matched with sentences [3] and [4] for possible mutual nouns.
-Finally two hypotheses of Elaboration relations are added to the relations set because the sentences share the nouns "(28).
+Finally two hypotheses of Elaboration relations are added to the relations set because the sentences share the nouns "رض - نيزك" "meteorite - Earth".
+The schema in Figure 4-8 shows the discourse analysis of text (28).
 In the current study we adopt the transitivity method and the repetition of keywords in order to recognize long distance relations.